 This was one of my favorite books on cassette.
-I found it in Ohio as a child and whenever I would visit my family there I would get this from the library.
+I found it in Ohio as a child, and whenever I would visit my family there, I would get it from the library.
 I know any kids reading this will ask, “What’s a cassette?”
-It was what we used to listen to music and books before CDs and downloading audiobooks on the Internet.
-As someone who grew up on books on cassette, I have to say that CDs are a lot easier.
+It was what people used to listen to music and books before CDs and downloading audiobooks off the Internet.
+As someone who grew up with books on cassette, I have to admit that downloading audiobooks is so much easier.

-Every kid can relate to having to participate in a ‘fun’ school project.
+Every kid can relate to participating in a ‘fun’ school project.
 And the projects are always something dumb.
-Square dancing for example.
-This honestly feels like something a school would make children do, try to make learning ‘fun’ in a ridiculous and not at all fun way.
+Square dancing, for example.
+This honestly feels like something a school would make children do, trying to make learning ‘fun’ in a ridiculous and not fun at all way.

-The one thing you must know about this story is that there is a hole in the plot you can drive a truck through.
-It’s pretty much a nonsense story but the hilarious dialogue between the children makes up for it.
-I’m not sure if you can still listen to this book on audio but if you can find it I would recommend listening.
-The way the voice actor reads the story makes it a lot funnier.
+The thing you should know about this story is that there is a hole in the plot you can drive a truck through.
+It’s pretty much a nonsense story, but the hilarious dialogue between the children makes up for it.